 If the weather is passable, Shea Bergman will be on his bike, riding to and from work at Kansas City Community Gardens.
 As the Youth and Home Gardens Coordinator, Shea visits youth and home gardeners to help them get on their feet.
 He assists gardeners to determine where and how to grow their fruits and vegetables and is a trusty resource when gardeners need some gardening advice.
 Shea received his bachelor’s degree in biology from Hastings College and his master’s degree in biology from Fort Hays State University.
 Shea enjoys interacting with all KCCG gardeners and staff members, seeing his work as not only an opportunity to teach others, but to learn from them as well.
 He brings his love for gardening home by up keeping a garden with his family, including his two sons, Benji and Will.

 In November of 2016, Gabriel Racca coordinated the first ever volunteer appreciation event for Kansas City Community Gardens.
 As Bilingual Outreach and Volunteer Coordinator , Gabe interacts with a wide variety of people, making it his objective to increase awareness of KCCG and, in particular, to increase Latino participation in KCCG programs in order to combat health and economic issues present within this demographic.
 Gabe is originally from Asuncion, Paraguay and came to Kansas in 2009 to pursue degrees in Political Science and Global International Studies at the University of Kansas.
-Gabe enjoys spending time with his wife -- going out to see movies and disc golfing in
+Gabe enjoys spending time with his wife -- going out to see movies and disc golfing in Swope Park.

 Lois Hutchins may be retired after 32 years of teaching, but she still spends most of her days at Kansas City Community Gardens with kids.
 Lois is the head tour guide of the Beanstalk Children’s Garden and oversees the planting and maintenance of the garden each year.
 Since Lois joined the team, the number of annual visitors to the garden has doubled.
 Lois is passionate about utilizing the garden to educate people because she believes it has much to offer to children and adults alike.
 Lois received her bachelor’s degree in special education from Avila University and her masters in multicultural education from Webster University.
 When not at KCCG, Lois substitute teaches and takes Hebrew and photography classes.

 Every plant that leaves Kansas City Community Gardens has been touched by Stacy Lasley.
-As the Greenhouse and Garden Assistant, Stacy is in charge of taking inventory of the seeds when they arrive, planting the seeds, and helping them germinate and grow by watering, thinning, and fertilizing the plants until they’re used or sold by KCCG.
-Stacy loves starting the plants from seed and watching them throughout the growing process.
-For Stacy, gardening is a way to honor her mother and does lots of it by keeping busy in the Beanstalk Children’s Garden and maintaining two personal garden plots.
+As the Greenhouse Coordinator, Stacy is in charge of taking inventory of the seeds when they arrive, planting the seeds, and helping them germinate and grow by watering, thinning, and fertilizing the plants until they’re used or sold by KCCG.
+She loves starting the plants from seed and watching them throughout the growing process.
+For Stacy, gardening is a way to honor her mother and she does lots of it by keeping busy in the Beanstalk Children’s Garden and maintaining two personal garden plots.
 Stacy enjoys sharing her garden knowledge and fresh produce with her family, an important part of her life outside KCCG.
 She received her associate’s degree in applied sciences and horticulture from Johnson County Community College.

-When Rob Shoffner needs a break from the computer screen, you can often find him outside -- camping, hiking, or playing whiffle ball with his 6-year-old son.
+When Rob Shoffner needs a break from the computer screen, you can often find him outside -- camping, hiking, or playing whiffle ball with his son.
 Rob received his bachelor’s degree in film and video production at the University of Kansas.
 At Kansas City Community Gardens, Shoffner is able to combine his passions for nature and media development by creating media content like videos, websites, and brochures for people who are passionate about growing their own food.
 Rob is often the one behind the camera, taking the pictures that will eventually appear on social media and the KCCG website.
 In the past, Rob integrated his passions into his work by writing and editing KC sports websites for the Royals and the Kansas Jayhawks and producing concert documentaries and live music videos for local bands in the Kansas City and Lawrence area.

 Before taking up his position as Giving Grove Executive Director, Rob Reiman worked for Deloitte Consulting for nearly 30 years, implementing technology systems and associated organizational improvements.
 Rob received his bachelor’s degree in computer science and his master’s degree in industrial administrative sciences from Iowa State University.
 He began his work with KCCG in 2012, when the Giving Grove program was barely a year old.
 Rob enjoys planting days when he has the opportunity to meet the individuals and families who care for the orchards or will benefit from them.
 At home, Rob has his own grove of about 40 edible trees and shrubs.
 He enjoys playing the guitar and gives his time to his church’s Giving Grove and a variety of other social causes.